richb-hanover/CeroWrtScripts/README.md

 * -p | --ping: Host to ping to measure latency (default - gstatic.com)
 * -n | --number: Number of simultaneous sessions (default - 5 sessions)

 The output shows separate (one-way) download and upload speed, along with a summary of latencies, including min, max, average, median, and 10th and 90th percentiles so you can get a sense of the distribution.
 The tool also displays the percent packet loss.

-The example below shows two measurements, bad and good.
+**Example:** The example below shows two measurements on a a 7mpbs/768kbps DSL circuit.

-On the left is a test run without SQM.
-Note that the latency gets huge (greater than 5 seconds), meaning that network performance would be terrible for anyone else using the network.
+On the left is a test run without SQM; on the right is a test using SQM.

+* Without SQM, upload latency gets huge (greater than 5 seconds), meaning that network performance would be terrible for everyone during that time.
+In this test, there doesn't seem to be much bloat in the download direction, although it happens in many other circumstances.

-On the right is a test using SQM: the latency goes up a little (less than 23 msec under load), and network performance remains good.
+* With SQM, transmit and receive rates remain comparable to the no-SQM case, while latency only goes up a little in either directions (less than 27 msec under load).

+Test results:

     Example with NO SQM - BAD                                     Example using SQM - GOOD

     root@cerowrt:/usr/lib/CeroWrtScripts# sh betterspeedtest.sh   root@cerowrt:/usr/lib/CeroWrtScripts# sh betterspeedtest.sh
     [date/time] Testing against netperf.bufferbloat.net (ipv4)    [date/time] Testing against netperf.bufferbloat.net (ipv4)
        with 5 simultaneous sessions while pinging gstatic.com        with 5 simultaneous sessions while pinging gstatic.com (60 seconds in each direction)                                (60 seconds in each direction)

-     Download:  6.19 Mbps                                         Download:  4.75 Mbps
+     Download:  6.84 Mbps                                         Download:  6.91 Mbps
       Latency: (in msec, 58 pings, 0.00% packet loss)              Latency: (in msec, 61 pings, 0.00% packet loss)
-          Min: 43.399                                                  Min: 43.092
+          Min: 37.982                                                  Min: 38.696
-        10pct: 156.092                                               10pct: 43.916
+        10pct: 41.002                                                10pct: 42.565
-       Median: 230.921                                              Median: 46.400
+       Median: 57.647                                               Median: 54.135
-          Avg: 248.849                                                 Avg: 46.575
+          Avg: 54.814                                                  Avg: 54.097
-        90pct: 354.738                                               90pct: 48.514
+        90pct: 62.689                                                90pct: 62.777
-          Max: 385.507                                                 Max: 56.150
+          Max: 64.680                                                  Max: 65.401

-       Upload:  0.72 Mbps                                           Upload:  0.61 Mbps
+       Upload:  0.74 Mbps                                           Upload:  0.76 Mbps
-      Latency: (in msec, 59 pings, 0.00% packet loss)              Latency: (in msec, 53 pings, 0.00% packet loss)
+      Latency: (in msec, 61 pings, 14.08% packet loss)             Latency: (in msec, 53 pings, 0.00% packet loss)
-          Min: 43.699                                                  Min: 43.394
+          Min: 39.213                                                  Min: 38.241
-        10pct: 352.521                                               10pct: 44.202
+        10pct: 1404.113                                              10pct: 41.106
-       Median: 4208.574                                             Median: 50.061
+       Median: 3392.531                                             Median: 46.484
-          Avg: 3587.534                                                Avg: 50.486
+          Avg: 3244.456                                                Avg: 47.209
-        90pct: 5163.901                                              90pct: 56.061
+        90pct: 4546.094                                              90pct: 52.409
-          Max: 5334.262                                                Max: 69.333
+          Max: 5055.858                                                Max: 58.272

 ---

 ## netperfrunner.sh

 This script runs several netperf commands simultaneously.
-This mimics the stress test of [netperf-wrapper](https://github.com/tohojo/netperf-wrapper) [Github] but without the nice GUI result.
+This mimics the stress test of [Flent](http://flent.org) (formerly known as netperf-wrapper) but without the nice GUI result.

 When you start this script, it concurrently uploads and downloads several streams (files) to a server on the Internet.
 This places a heavy load